The Ponderings of Yaj Ekim

 43

-What is human history but a ceaseless struggle
+What is human history but ceaseless struggle,

-Over whose imagination should reign.
+Over whose imagination should reign the moment.

 Into one big happily-dancing-Age-of-Aquarius family?